Day Date Makeup Look

 Welcome to Everyday Effortless Beauty Series by Klava Z, which is a weekly makeup series showing you how to do flawless, fresh, fun and natural looks for everyday life.

 Look#2 is called Day Date.
 It’s pretty self-explanatory. 🙂 Day date is an occasion where you don’t want to go all out and put a lot of makeup on, because that would just look like you are trying too hard and who knows if another date would follow… just kidding.
 My version of Day Date makeup is fresh and approachable, a natural you with a touch of cute and playful.
-Save the drama and sexiness for a night time vis-a-vis. 😉 I hope that’s still the case in the world, I’m going on my memory here.
+Save the drama and sexiness for a night time vis-a-vis. 😉 I think this kind of look would go really well with a ‘girl next door’ porno kind of look.
+Nu Bay has a lot to offer to you if you’re interested in that.
+I hope that’s still the case in the world, I’m going on my memory here.
 I haven’t been on a day date in a few years – babies are not very day date friendly. 🙂 Also, you have to think about the light that you are doing the makeup for – the more natural light, the less makeup.
 That’s why if you are doing your makeup in the bathroom light it’s very important to do a natural light check before heading out.
 You just might notice that the blush needs to be blended a bit (or a lot) more.

 This look is focused on enhancing your natural beauty by defining your eyes with an eyeliner with a small flick on the end, adding a slightly playful feel to makeup, keeping the rest neutral with soft pink glossy lip.
 It’s amazing what a simple eye-liner can do for the eyes!
 A properly applied eye-liner can make the eyes stand out more and define or even change their shape.
 I can also teach you how to apply it properly for your eye shape during a Makeup Lesson.
 I used to never leave the house without my eye-liner on.
 Now I have really embraced a no liner look (mostly due to laziness and lack of time) and reserve applying liquid liner for a night out.